BS 9990 Compliance

 Signage and Identification

 All inlets, outlets and associated cabinets must carry permanent signage.
 “Dry Riser” identification signs are fixed to the equipment in accordance with Health and Safety (Safety Signs and Signals) Regulations 1996 and BS 5499 Part 2.
 This ensures firefighters can quickly locate and operate the system during an emergency.
-If the dry riser outlet valves have been left exposed, the signage have to be marked on the system itself or next to the outlet valve.
+If the dry riser outlet valves have been left exposed, the signage must have signage on the system itself or next to the outlet valve.

 Advantages of Dry Riser Systems